wapicom/API/README.md

 >Production environment: `https://warehouse-api.azurewebsites.net/api`

 The endpoint is protected by the **authentication token**.
 The personalizes token is provided to each client via `x-client-id` HTTP header.
 Production and test environments has different tokens and hash keys.
 Also a login and password for the test and production environment required.
 They are different for test and production environments.
+Please ask WAPI It team for credentials.

 Virtual products for test requests must be "Demo Product-1" and "Demo Product-2".
 Also it is important to indicate in the request the country of delivery "ES" or "IT".

+Link to the production user interface: https://my.wapi.com (please ask WAPI IT team for an access).

 ### Message signing